Volkswagen Golf Plus: Overview

 Many parts of the Golf Mk5 were also used in the Golf Plus, such as engines, transmissions, headrests and exterior mirrors.
 In contrast to the normal Golf, standard LED rear lights were used in the Golf Plus, the first in the C-segment.

+It has a drag coefficient of 0.32.

 Facelift

-In December 2008, the facelifted version was revealed at the Bologna Motor Show, featuring a revised front end which seen the introduction of the horizontally aligned band front grille and new headlights with daytime running lights, aligning its styling to the Golf Mk6.
+In December 2008, the facelifted version was revealed at the Bologna Motor Show, featuring a revised front end which saw the introduction of the horizontally aligned band front grille and new headlights with daytime running lights, aligning its styling to the Golf Mk6.
 The revised variant went on sale in early 2009.
 It retains a largely similar design of the rear end and the interior.
-For the first time on the Golf Plus, a parallel parking assistance system called ParkAssist was be offered.
+For the first time on the Golf Plus, a parallel parking assistance system called ParkAssist was offered.
 A rear-view camera mounted behind the Volkswagen badge was also available as an option.

 CrossGolf

 At the 2006 Paris Motor Show, Volkswagen released the CrossGolf which is a version of the Golf Plus with black-plastic body cladding and slightly increased ride height.
 Part of the Volkswagen Cross family which also includes the CrossPolo and CrossTouran, it was developed by the Volkswagen Individual division, which also developed the Golf R32.

 The CrossGolf is only available in front-wheel drive configuration, and is powered by two petrol engines, 1.6 and 1.4 TSI, and two diesel engines, 1.9 TDI and 2.0 TDI, with outputs ranging from 102 PS to 140 PS.
 In the UK, this model is badged as Golf Plus Dune and sold with the 1.9 TDI outputting 105 PS.

 The facelifted model was introduced in February 2010 at the Geneva Motor Show.